Ants invading house

 Sanitation and Housekeeping

 Worker ants, being foragers, generally prefer sweet substances.
-Store all food out of reach, in sealed containers or the refrigerator.
+Store all food out of reach, in sealed containers or in the refrigerator.
 Clean kitchen surfaces and sweep floors.

 Outdoor Maintenance